knox-networks/knox-did-specification/README.md

 }
 ```
 ### Update
-A holder can update their DID Document located in the personal data registry through the Knox application.
+A holder can update their DID Document located in the verifiable data registry through the Knox application service via `update` API.
-### Delete
+### Delete/Revoke
-A holder has the ability to delete their DID Document from the private data registry.
+A holder has the ability to delete their DID Document from the verifiable data registry through the Knox application service via `revoke` API.
 ## Privacy / Security Consideration
+The wallet service using the `did:knox` method should implement industry best practices for security such as storing private data and keys inside the wallet enclave, network transport security (ex TLS v1.3, mTLS, etc), not logging sensitive data, data leaving the wallet only when required, and ensuring the data does not get exposed to other local apps in the case mobile/device apps.

+The DID Document should not have any PII and the DID service configured should be careful to not correlate the subject easily to certain accounts.
+To proactively avoid correlation and use of compromised keys, keys should be rotated periodically and the DID Document `verificationMethod` can support additional new keys while old ones are removed.

+Issuer DIDs should be check against the Trusted Issuer Registry, and VCs revocation status should be check via `CredentialStatusList`, provided with `did:knox` registry.

+For additional privacy compliance such as GDPR, DID Documents can be deleted from the registry to comply with requirements such as "Right To Erasure".

 ## Reference
 [Decentralized Identifier Resolution (DID Resolution) v0.3](https://www.w3.org/TR/did-core/)<br>